online-go/gtp2ogs/docs/OPTIONS-LIST.md

 #### proonly

-`--proonly` For all matches, only accept those from professionals
+`--proonly` For all games, only accept those from professionals

 `--proonlyranked` For ranked games, only accept those from professionals